1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Go

 The hotend of the **Go** is shown in the next pictures.
-The bowden tube is about 38-40cm long.
+The bowden tube from the feeder gear to the hotend is about 40cm long.
 The first picture shows the hotend completely assembled as it comes as a spare part (I don't own the **Go**, so I had to buy a spare part hotend for taking these pictures), the second picture shows the hotend being dismounted from the aluminum heatsink.

 ![Hotend](../assets/images/head_go_hotend_web.jpg)